-A codex was never just a collection of knowledge—it was a system for organizing, preserving, and transmitting understanding across time.
+It was a system for organizing, preserving, and transmitting understanding over time.

 Artificial intelligence architecture provides the computational foundation for AI-native organizations.
 It includes the models, agents, data systems, and orchestration layers that allow machines to detect signals, analyze patterns, and generate insights at scale.
 These systems expand the organization’s capacity to process information and explore possibilities far beyond traditional analytic methods.